Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 If you ever find yourself reading history textbooks or learning history lessons about the Philippines, especially during the Spanish colonial period, you'll learn that the country was greatly influenced by Spain by language, culture, names, behaviors, and even societal systems.
 But just like every part of the history of the world, there will always be white and black patches within a collective shadowed area.

-Blazing Another Fire: A Few Reasons What Lead Rizal in Writing the Novels
+Another Flame Ablazed: A Few Reasons What Lead Rizal in Writing the Novels

 On February 17, 1872, three Filipino Catholic priests from the province of Cavite were executed for charges of mutiny as well as conspiring a looming need of Filipinos for freedom by overthrowing the colonial Spanish friars and Spanish rule.
 The unjust execution was among the lists of attempts to instill fear among the Filipinos so that they may never commit such a daring act again, especially in a colonial rule.
 It was referred to as the 1872 Cavite mutiny.